Pillgwenlly: Transport

-Sporting traditions
+Sporting history

 Pill Harriers RFC is a successful rugby union team affiliated to the Welsh Rugby Union, whose membership was historically made up from the local dock workers.
 In its past it supplied many players to both Newport RFC and the Wales national rugby union team.

-The football manager Tony Pulis was born in Pill.
+Pillgwenlly is famous for its boxing history, as the site of St Joseph's Boxing Gym.
 The Pearce brothers, six of whom were professional boxers, hailed from Pill, including David 'Bomber' Pearce, Walter 'Bimbo' Pearce and Gary Pearce.
-Newport County A.F.C. manager Mike Flynn grew up in Pill, on Baldwin Street.
+Boxing coach Tony Borg is part of St Joseph's and has trained major names such as Lee Selby, Gary Buckland and Fred Evans at the gym.